-Best Inflatable Water Slides Reviews 2021
+Reviews of the Best Inflatable Water Slides in 2022

+The Intex Rainbow Slide is our overall best inflatable water slide in this 2022 list.
 This inflatable water slide is recommended for children ages 2 to 7.
 It is small to medium-sized and will comfortably accommodate about four toddlers at the same time.

 With the slide, two wading pools, water sprinkler, and toss a hoop game, your toddlers will have a blast splashing, throwing balls (six balls included), climbing and sliding.

 The kids’ pool and slide is great fun during summer, but you can also use it indoors during winter -just fill it with plastic balls or foam to turn it into a ball pit, and your kids will have just as much fun.